gpoliko/rust-dsa/README.md

 # Rust DSA
-## Data Structures and Algorithms in Rust
+## Data Structures, Algorithms and Design Patterns in Rust

 Just trying to get better at Rust.